dkelly255/PP4-Fantasy-Football-Centre/README.md

 ![Bug11](readme/bug11-favicon2.png)

 However, the favicon bugs still existed when I tried to view the site in the production environment/Heroku, and the favicon would not display on *any* pages.
 Through further research, debugging, and trial and error, I discovered that this was due to the way I had approached the favicon addition - where I had stored the favicon in my static images folder, I actually needed to use the Cloudinary link, as this was where my images were being served to Heroku.
-Upon updating my favicon location link to the below, this succesfully resolved the issue and closed the bug:
+Upon updating my favicon location link to the below, this successfullyresolved the issue and closed the bug:

 ![Bug11](readme/bug11-favicon3.png)